admiralorbiter/AlliedMasterComputer/docs/research-brief-generator.md

 2. **AI Processing**:
    - Extracted/input text is sent to OpenAI API
    - Uses structured output (JSON mode) for consistent formatting
-   - Generates title, citation, and bullet-point summary
+   - Generates title, citation, and structured summary with organized sections:
+     - Key Findings
+     - Main Points
+     - Methodology/Approach (if applicable)
+     - Conclusions/Recommendations (if applicable)

 3. **Storage**:
    - All data is stored in the `research_briefs` database table
    - PDFs are stored as binary data in the database
-   - Source text is preserved for reference
+   - Source text is preserved for reference (extracted text for PDFs, original text for text input)
+   - For PDF-based briefs, the source text is stored but not displayed in the view (since the original PDF is available for download)

 ### Database Schema